-Clean the powder coated frame with soap and water and dry thoroughly.
+Clean the aluminum frame with soap and water and dry thoroughly.
+Apply an aluminum metal protector to the entire frame to reduce corrosion and pitting.

 Make sure the leg drain holes are clear when the boat is laid up for the winter.
 Water trapped inside the hardtop, tower or radar arch legs can freeze and cause the legs to split.